Bedworth Armistice Day Parade

 OUR STORY

-To find the origins of the Bedworth Armistice Day Parade and Service we must go back to 1921 and a local schoolteacher, Alfred Lawrence.
+To find the origins of the Bedworth Armistice Day Parade and Service, we must go back to 1921 and a local schoolteacher, Alfred Lawrence.

 In September 1993, local business man Gil Leach, who was too young to be in the War, but had a great love of Spitfires and flying, joined Frank as Fly Past Organiser.
-By 1996 the parade had grown so much they decided to form a committee to help them.
+By 1996 the parade had grown so much that they decided to form a committee to help them.

-Since then the Armistice Day Parade has never looked back and Frank, Gil and the Committee must be credited with making the Parade the national and international event it is today.
+Since then, the Armistice Day Parade has never looked back, and Frank, Gil and the Committee must be credited with making the Parade the national and international event it is today.
 Sadly, Frank passed away in July 2011, but his legacy is the finest Armistice Parade in Britain, now captained by Ken Whitehead and his dedicated committee.

-The Armistice Day Parade has grown beyond all recognition from its first humble beginnings in 1921, but it still retains its fundamental role; to honour the dead of the two World Wars and to honour those who have given their lives since on fields of conflict around the globe.
+The Armistice Day Parade grew beyond all recognition from its first humble beginnings in 1921, but it still retains its fundamental role; to honour the dead of the two World Wars and to honour those who have given their lives since on fields of conflict around the globe.
 It is a day when Bedworth hosts over 7,000 people.

-The salute is taken by the Lord Lieutenant of Warwickshire, The Mayor of Nuneaton and Bedworth, the MP for Bedworth, the MP for Nuneaton and high ranking officers.
+The salute is taken by the Lord Lieutenant of Warwickshire, The Mayor of Nuneaton and Bedworth, the MP for Bedworth, the MP for Nuneaton and high-ranking officers.